 As for restaurants, Newark received the biggest increase (33%), followed by Nashville (30%).

-For Swifties in Nashville, dining is not just about the food — it is also an opportunity to pay homage to restaurants that Swift frequented when she lived there, like the Pancake Pantry, and places where she played, like Tootsies Orchid Lounge.
+And if you doubt it’s Swift leading the rideshare surge in these towns, just take a closer look at where folks are going to when the artist’s playing in her hometown: restaurants that Swift once frequented in Nashville, like the Pancake Pantry, and places where she played, like Tootsies Orchid Lounge.
 Indeed, in calculating the Swift Effect for restaurants in Nashville, one locale stands out above all others: The Bluebird Cafe — where the singer first performed at just 14 years of age — saw a 355% increase in rides when Taylor was in town.